smaremanda/add-in-docs/outlook/privacy/understanding-outlook-add-in-permissions.md

 ## Restricted permission
 <a name="olowa15conagave_permmodelrestricted"> </a>

 The  **Restricted** permission is the most basic level of permission.
-Specify **Restricted** in the[Permissions](http://msdn.microsoft.com/en-us/library/c20cdf29-74b0-564c-e178-b75d148b36d1%28Office.15%29.aspx) element in the manifest to request this permission.
+Specify **Restricted** in the [Permissions](http://msdn.microsoft.com/en-us/library/c20cdf29-74b0-564c-e178-b75d148b36d1%28Office.15%29.aspx) element in the manifest to request this permission.
 Outlook assigns this permission to a mail add-in by default if the add-in does not request a specific permission in its manifest.

 ### Can do